wkrzos/Warhammer-Fantasy-2e-VTT/README.md

 flask run
 ```

-Open your browser and navigate to `http://localhost:5000` to start using the VTT.

 ## Usage

 ### Creating a Game

-1. Log in or create an account.
-2. Click on "Create New Game" and fill in the game details.
-3. Invite players to join your game.
+Currently the app supports hot-seat only mode:
+1. Run the applicataion.
+2. Choose the language.
+3. You're all set.

 ### Managing Characters

 1. Navigate to the "Characters" section.
-2. Click "Create New Character" and enter the character details.
+2. Click "Add Character" and enter the character details.
 3. Edit or update character information as needed.

-### Running a Session
+### [WIP] Running a Session

 1. Use the "Combat Tracker" to manage encounters.
 2. Upload maps and place tokens for visual representation.